Apply through Clearing

-A typical week for me, has changed rather drastically to say the least.
-With the lockdown measures in place; I have had to be inspired to pursuit new hobbies and activities to pursue whilst respecting the social distancing measures and keeping safe.
+A typical week for me has changed drastically, to say the least.
+With the lockdown measures in place, I have had to be inspired to pursue new hobbies and activities to pursue whilst respecting the social distancing measures and keeping safe.
 With that being said, it has allowed me to change my perspective into not only exploring new things but discovering varying ways to study and complete assignments.

-Regarding any assignments set, this is something that I also breakdown into sections daily so that I am not too stressed with the copious amount.
-One assignment, consisted of a group project in which we had to not only analyse various interview techniques, but we had to create a poster together and rehearse for an online presentation with our module leader.
-We were able to conduct this through a series of Facetime calls which we scheduled ahead of time, so we knew exactly when to discuss our ideas.
-Workload was also split between us all, in which we created deadlines for ourselves to keep on track.
-For my individual assignments like essays, I gave myself a maximum of one week to finish each one so that I gave myself enough time to complete any additional work I had left.
-The first couple days would be dedicated to reading and planning, in which I would then complete a paragraph per day until I was finished.
+Regarding any assignments set, this is something that I also breakdown into sections daily so that I am not too stressed with the amount.
+One assignment consisted of a group project in which we had to not only analyse various interview techniques, but we had to create a poster together and rehearse for an online presentation with our module leader.
+We were able to conduct this through a series of facetime calls which we scheduled ahead of time, so we knew exactly when to discuss our ideas.
+The workload was also split between us all, in which we created deadlines for ourselves to keep on track.
+For my individual assignments like essays, I gave myself a maximum of one week to finish each one so that I gave myself enough time to complete any other work I had left.
+The first couple of days would be dedicated to reading and planning, in which I would then complete a paragraph per day until I was finished.

 Ameisha - Things you should know

 Things you need to know before studying Psychology at Herts

 Before choosing psychology as a course, you should remain aware of the course content and what the different modules are made up of.
 Knowing this would allow you to be prepared for what you’ll be learning throughout your time at university.